opengisci/opengisci.github.io/index.md

 # Fall 2023 Open GIScience

+In this course, we will study geographic information science (GIScience) by reproducing published research with open-source geospatial software.
+We will debate issues in GIScience by applying critical GIS scholarship, fundamentals of spatial data and analysis, and evidence from our reproduction studies.
+We will practice open GIScience by collaboratively developing research plans, acquiring and describing spatial data, analyzing and visualizing data with SQL and R, and testing for error and uncertainty.
+Our research products and results will be published with open science standards in public portfolios.
+We typically investigate research with themes of human-environment interactions, health, hazards, urban development, and more.
+These research themes require and integrate social/demographic data, environmental data, and big data.

 *note*: Most of the content here has yet to be updated from Fall 2021.

 Meeting | Lesson